Rooted and Rising Silent Meditation Retreat:

 -

-This meditation retreat is for anyone who wants to deepen their practice of meditation in the context of a supportive community as a new year begins.
+This meditation retreat is for anyone who wants to deepen their practice of meditation in the context of a supportive community.
 Whether this is your first meditation retreat or your fiftieth, we're looking forward to co-creating a compassionate communal space.
 All are welcome.

 -